ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 location is already zero and therefore cannot be decreased any further.
 The opposite example of an intervention that *increases* the prevalence of an intermediate variable that is already 100% prevalent also holds true.

+	For instance, imagine the example of folic acid supplementation (exposure), which *decreases* folic acid deficiency (intermediate), which causes neural tube birth defects (outcome).
+Notably, neural tube birth defects are also caused by exogenous variables such as maternal diabetes.
+	Given that this causal pathway is true, we would expect an increase in exposure to folic acid supplementation to decrease neural tube defects.
+	However, the maximum effect of increasing exposure to folic acid supplementation is dependent on the prevalence of folic acid deficiency in the population.
+Notably, if folic acid deficiency is zero, the effect of increasing folic acid supplementation exposure will also be zero.

 The impact of interference by intermediate variables between a given exposure and outcome should be carefully considered when designing simulation models.